euphonie/study-notes/Engineering Tools/Cloud/GCP/Google App Engine.md

 ## Traffic Splitting
 - 3 ways to split traffic
 	- IP address
-		- stickiness so all traffic from IP address are handled by some instances, if user
+		- stickiness so all traffic from IP address are handled by some instances, if user changes IP address it can have unexpected behaviour
 	- HTTP cookie
+		- Preferred method
+		- Cookie named GOOGAPPUID with hash value
+			- determines instance to route
 	- Random selection
+		- Useful for stateless applications
+		- Useful when no cookie can be added

 # Scripts